ChrisAlderson/pop-api/README.md

 [![Dependency Status](https://david-dm.org/ChrisAlderson/pop-api.svg)](https://david-dm.org/ChrisAlderson/pop-api)
 [![devDependencies Status](https://david-dm.org/ChrisAlderson/pop-api/dev-status.svg)](https://david-dm.org/ChrisAlderson/pop-api?type=dev)

-**Warning:** this project is still unstable and there is no documentation for it.
-Use it at your own risk.

 ## Features

 The pop-api project aims to provide the core modules for the [`popcorn-api`](https://github.com/popcorn-official/popcorn-api) project, but can also be used for other purposes by using middleware.
  - Cli middleware for reading user input with [`commander.js`](https://github.com/js/commander.js).
- - Database middleware for connection to MongoDb through [`mongoose`](https://github.com/Automattic/mongoose).
+ - Database middleware for connection to MongoDB through [`mongoose`](https://github.com/Automattic/mongoose).
  - Logging of routes and other information using [`winston`](https://github.com/winstonjs/winston).
  - Uses [`express`](https://github.com/expressjs/express) under the hood with:
    - Body middleware
    - Error handling
    - Security middleware
- - Interface for registering routes for `express`.
+ - Interface for registering routes for [`express`](https://github.com/expressjs/express).
- - DAL class for standard CRUD operations.
+ - Data Access Layer (DAL) class for standard CRUD operations.
  - Route controller to handle routes for your content.

 ## Installation